FEniCS/governance/governance.md

 This section describes the governance model of the Project.
 The foundations of Project governance are:

-- Openness and  Transparency
+- Openness and transparency
-- Active Contribution
+- Active contribution
-- Institutional Neutrality
+- Institutional neutrality

-The functions of Project governance are shared between:

-- Steering Council
-- Advisory Board

 ### History